 An extensive survey commissioned in 1983 found that seven in every 10 Americans watches, reads, or talks about sports every day.
 The study, the most comprehensive ever undertaken of America’s attachment to sports, found that almost 35 million people are “ardent sports fans” who watch sports events on television at least once a week, and in some cases, every day.
 I am confident the statistic would be higher today.
 It was also in 1983 that World Almanac and Book of Facts polled 2,000 8th-grade students to see which persons they most admired.
 There was not a single name on the list that was not an entertainer or a sports figure.
 In 1982, the famous sports announcer Howard Cosell, while viewing the largest Sunday football game attendance in Texas history, said “the Cowboys are more than a football team in Dallas; they are a religion.”
 He exclaimed, “Look at the loyalty of those people!
 Look at the signs they have made.
 Truly, the Cowboys are a religion in Dallas.”
 He was right.
 Professional football has become a religion all across America.
 On Sunday, December 27, 1987, 75,000 Denver Broncos football fans battled blizzard conditions to reach Mile High Stadium by the 2 p.m. kickoff.
 The airport was closed at 12:30 p.m. that Sunday and remained closed until 6 a.m.
 Monday.
 Thousands of people were stranded at the airport, but those extreme conditions did not stop the football-mad crowd.

-In other lands the religion is called soccer.
+In other countries the religion is called soccer.

 A funeral service in the United States is marketing “alma mater caskets,” which feature the logos of more than 50 universities.
 Why would someone want to take a college or university with him to the grave?
 No doubt this new marketing scheme has a lot to do with the sports craze.
 The love for college football is at near insane levels, and now someone is cashing in on that fervor by offering to allow the sports fan to take his favorite college with him to the grave.